johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-browser-policies/WebSQLInThirdPartyContextEnabled.md

 # WebSQLInThirdPartyContextEnabled

 ## Force WebSQL in third-party contexts to be re-enabled (obsolete)
-> OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge 100.
+> OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge version 100.

 ## Supported versions